reticulatedpines/magiclantern_simplified/contrib/qemu/HACKING.rst

 ''''''''''

-These work much like the I/O ports on a Raspberry Pi or Arduino — switches that you can turn on and off from software (outputs) or whose state (on or off) can be read by the processor (inputs).
+These work much like the I/O ports on a Raspberry Pi or Arduino — signal lines that you can switch high or low from software (outputs) or whose input state (high or low) can be read by the processor (inputs).

 __ `WriteProtect switch`_

-Example: the SD card LED is driven by a GPIO output (by writing to a GPIO register).
+Example: the SD card LED is driven by a GPIO output (by setting specific bits within the GPIO's register).
-The `write-protect switch`__ state is read from a GPIO input (by reading another register).
+The `write-protect switch`__ state is read from a GPIO input (by reading back other bits).
 Events from `hot-pluggable devices`__ (USB, external monitors, microphone etc) are usually detected by reading some GPIO registers in a loop (but they may as well expect interrupts, e.g. ``MICDetectISR``).